FlavScents AInsights Entry: Lemongrass Oil Morocco (CAS: 89998-14-1)

 1. Identity & Chemical Information

-Lemongrass oil Morocco is a natural complex material derived from the Cymbopogon species, primarily Cymbopogon citratus or Cymbopogon flexuosus.
-It is an essential oil characterized by its fresh, lemony aroma.
+Lemongrass oil Morocco is a natural complex material derived from the Cymbopogon species, primarily Cymbopogon citratus and Cymbopogon flexuosus.
+It is an essential oil characterized by its fresh, lemon-like aroma.
 The CAS number for lemongrass oil is 89998-14-1.
 It does not have a specific FEMA number as it is a complex mixture rather than a single compound.
 Other identifiers include its FL number and CoE number, which are used in flavor and fragrance regulatory contexts.
 The composition of lemongrass oil can vary significantly depending on the geographical origin, harvest time, and processing methods.

 Citation hooks: FlavScents; PubChem; FEMA